OaDsis/SGINet/README.md

 Yanyan Wei, Zhao Zhang, Huan Zheng, Richang Hong, Yi Yang, Meng Wang

 ### Update
 2022.10.26 Fix the code and re-upload the datasets, if you have downloaded our datasets, please re-download the **Cityscapes_syn (200mm)** file in data link, and replace the previous one.
+If you have not download 'resnet101_v2.pth' and put it in "./SGINet/src/initmodel", please down it.

 ### Abstract